sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 However, any given instruction only updates at most two CPU registers.
 So does the register file really need three write ports?
-This quesion is important, because the synthesis tool only allows a maximum of two write ports for RAM blocks.
+This quesion is important, because the synthesis tool only allows one write port for RAM blocks, when they are combined with multiple read ports.

 Consider the following sequence of instructions:
 ```
-ADD R0, R1        (stage 4)
+ADD R0, R1        (update register R1 in stage 4)
-ADD R2, @R3++     (stage 3)
+ADD R2, @R3++     (update register R3 in stage 3)
-ADD @R4++, R5     (stages 2 and 4)
+ADD @R4++, R5     (update register R4 in stage 2 and register R5 in stage 4)
 ```

-The table below shows this time register file updates (indicated with the instruction written in upper case letters):
+The table below shows register file updates (indicated with the instruction written in upper case letters):

 ```
 1. Read Inst    | add r0, r1    | add r2, @r3++ | add @r4++, r5 | ............. | ............. | .............